Ways to Help Children's Development Through Music

 Your child can play a musical instrument, no matter what their hand skills are.

-When they are very young or have minimal hand control, they can tap a keyboard or a drum as an easy way to get some cause and effect.
+When they are very young with minimal control, they can tap a keyboard or a drum as an easy way to get some cause and effect.

 If they can hold onto implements in their hand, they can enjoy a rattle or tambourine, or try and hit a drum with a stick.